|1. If I need to communicate with the court, how should I proceed? |

 9. Is there anything particular that I should or should not do when I file a motion?

-Local Rules 7,15,37 and 47 address motions.
+The Local Rules address motions.
 Only relevant pages of multi-page documents should be attached to the motion.
 Motions should state with particularity the grounds for the motion and the relief sought.
 Parties should request permission to file an over-length brief only in extremely complex cases.
+Only one motion in limine per party may be filed in a case.
+Second or subsequent motions in limine will not be addressed.

 10. How does the court view motions to reconsider?